yslys/system_notes/kernel_notes.md

 + CPL: Current Privilege Level
     + 2-bit field in cs register (code segment register) that specifies CPL of the CPU.
 0 - kernel mode, highest privilege level; 3: user mode, lowest privilege level.
 + PAE: Physical Address Extension (huge pages, 2MB per page)
++ ELF: Executable and Linking Format
+    + The standard Linux executable format
+    + An executable format is described by an object of type ```linux_binfmt```, such type provides 3 methods:
+        + load_binary: sets up a new execution environment for current process by reading the info stored in an executable file.
+        + load_shlib
+        + core_dump

 ## Bootstrap
 Resource: *Appendix A, Understanding the Linux Kernel*.